 This study developed a method of calculating the nutrient density of a large sampling fruits and veggies that are considered to be “powerhouses”, or those most strongly associated with reducing the risk of chronic disease.
 The higher the nutrient density score, the higher the amount of overall nutrients and phytochemicals per calorie.
 Of all the types of fruits and veggies that were ranked in this study, dark, leafy greens consistently topped the list.

-One cup raw or one-half cup of cooked leafy greens counts toward your daily Vegetable servings on the South Beach Diet.
+One cup raw or one-half cup of cooked leafy greens counts toward your daily Vegetable servings.

 In addition to being a solid source of omega-3 fatty acids, which are attributed to both heart health and memory function, walnuts pack in vitamins, minerals and phytonutrients, including antioxidant and anti-inflammatory compounds that provide protection for your immune system and other major systems in your body.